 Hours of service violations are at historic lows.

 Before you get all excited about that, understand that those numbers are artificially low because the educational period is still in effect.
-The educational period is when DOT inspectors forego issuing drivers violations in favor of educating them on what’s required to better comply with ELD regulations.
+The educational period is when DOT inspectors forego issuing drivers violations in favor of educating them on what’s required to better comply with ELD and other DOT regulations.

 While the educational period was set to end in April of 2018, officer discretion is part of it.
 And as the new ELD requirement is fully implemented, enforcement officers continue to educate drivers and carriers.
 Normal everyday CMV enforcement is conducted at weigh scales and inspection stations, special check stops and mobile patrols.
 In those locations, “inspectors work to extract information from the device itself, and that takes time,” Mooney said.